Conserving Genetic Variability within Species

 To investigate the dynamics of fission in the Lysandra genus, the study reconstructed the events that gave rise to the genome structures of Chalkhill Blue and the closely related Adonis Blue Lysandra bellargus.
 Seven pairwise fusions generated a karyotype (full complement of chromosomes) of n = 24 in the last common ancestor of the family Lycaenidae (the coppers, hairstreaks and blues).
 Fifteen fissions then generated n = 39 in the last common ancestor of Lysandra.
 Subsequently, Lysandra bellargus underwent six fissions generating n = 45 and Lysandra coridon experienced at least one fission event in 37 of the 39 chromosomes of the Lysandra last common ancestor.
 An overwhelming majority of the 90 chromosomes in Lysandra coridon mapped to a single Merian element (Merian refers to ancestral linkage groups of modern butterflies and moths) and show conservation of gene order.
 The few Lysandra coridon chromosomes that contained segments from more than one Merian element derive from the seven fused chromosomes present in the common ancestor of the family Lycaenidae.

 The study states that fusion and fission events are rare and very rare respectively and overwhelmingly occurred in just eight of the 32 ancestral linkage groups modern butterflies and moths are derived from.
-Other species that have undergone such changes are the Large White Pieris brassicae, Green-veined White Pieris napi, Small White Pieris rapae, Tinea semifulvella, Hewitson’s Tiger-wing Melinaea menophilus, Melinaea marsaeus, Black-veined White Aporia crataegi, Lesser Marbled Fritillary Brenthis ino, Winter Moth Operophtera brumata, Brown Scallop Philereme vetulata, Wood White Leptidea sinapis and Lilac Beauty Apeira syringaria.
+Other species that have undergone such changes are the Large White Pieris brassicae, Green-veined White Artogeia napi, Small White Artogeia rapae, Tinea semifulvella, Hewitson’s Tiger-wing Melinaea menophilus, Melinaea marsaeus, Black-veined White Aporia crataegi, Lesser Marbled Fritillary Brenthis ino, Winter Moth Operophtera brumata, Brown Scallop Philereme vetulata, Wood White Leptidea sinapis and Lilac Beauty Apeira syringaria.

 Green-veined White on Devil’s-bit Scabious.